cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-4.md

   * **PausedActionTimeoutRule** - validates that pipeline steps that require an external condition must be defined within a timeout.
   * **PausedActionInAgentRule** - validates that a paused action step isn’t executed on an agent.
   * **EntirePipelineTimeoutRule** - validates that a timeout period was set for the entire Pipeline execution.
-* CloudBees CI provides a CLI for managing Pipeline Policies as code.
+* CloudBees CI provides [Configuration-as-Code support for Pipeline Policies](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/pipeline-policies#_managing_pipeline_policies_with_configuration_as_code).
+There is also a [CLI for managing Pipeline Policies in bulk](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/pipeline-policies#_managing_pipeline_policies_in_bulk).

 ---
 name: pipeline-policies-lab-link